Step 4: Full View

 Should Engineer A's benevolent motive and the minimal harm caused by disclosure be treated as factors that cure or substantially mitigate the ethical violation of transmitting the report to the real estate firm without client consent?

-Treat Violation as Categorical Regardless of Intent Board's choice Recognize that the duty of client confidentiality is categorical and that Engineer A's benevolent motive and the minimal harm caused by disclosure provide no exculpatory weight: the ethical violation is complete at the moment of unauthorized transmission, independent of outcome or intent.
+O1 Recognize that the duty of client confidentiality is categorical and that Engineer A's benevolent motive and the minimal harm caused by disclosure provide no exculpatory weight: the ethical violation is complete at the moment of unauthorized transmission, independent of outcome or intent.
+Board's choice

 The duty of client loyalty and confidentiality under the NSPE Code is categorical in character and does not admit exceptions grounded in good intentions or minimal harm.
 A deontological analysis focuses on the nature of the act, unauthorized disclosure of client work product to an adverse party, rather than on its consequences or the agent's subjective motivation.
 The ethical rule is not contingent on proof of actual harm; even where damage to the client was slight, the confidentiality principle predominates.
 The absence of a safety hazard means no public-interest override was available to justify disclosure.